Functional State Management (in .Net)

 State of immutability in .Net in 2016:

-• System.Collections.Immutable.aspx)
+- System.Collections.Immutable.aspx)

-• Structs with MemberwiseClone
+- Structs with

-• In C#, structs implement shallow structural equality.aspx) (by default, but you can override the implementation), so you can compare them for equality based on their field values.
+- In C#, structs implement shallow structural equality.aspx) (by default, but you can override the implementation), so you can compare them for equality based on their field values.
 See next section for more on structural equality and why it can be a beautiful thing.

-• Roll your own immutable "values."
+- Roll your own immutable "values."

 Structural Equality

 Structural equality means considering the structure of the things being compared.
 For example, two different mathematical sets are equal if their contents are the same, regardless of the order they happen to be stored in.
-For example x = new HashSet{3,1,2}; Assert(x == x.ToSortedSet());.
-Also, theoretically, two different objects are structurally equal if they have the same fields, however this may be an expensive operation to compare, so .Net hasn't usually implemented structural equality for objects.
+For example x = new HashSet{3,1,2}; Assert(x == x.ToSortedSet());

 Example